microsoft/jacdac/services/timeseriesaggregator.md

 It also says how many samples were collected, and the collection period.
 Timestamps are given using device's internal clock, which will wrap around.
 Typically, `end_time` can be assumed to be "now".
 `end_time - start_time == window`

 # Registers

     volatile ro now: u32 us @ 0x180

-This register is automatically broadcast and can be also queried to establish local time on the device.
+This can queried to establish local time on the device.

     rw fast_start = 1: bool @ 0x80

 When `true`, the windows will be shorter after service reset and gradually extend to requested length.
-This makes the sensor look more responsive.
+This is ensure valid data is being streamed in program development.

-    rw continuous_window = 60000: u32 ms @ 0x81
+    rw default_window = 60000: u32 ms @ 0x81

-Window applied to automatically created continuous timeseries.
+Window for timeseries for which `set_window` was never called.
-Note that windows returned initially may be shorter.
+Note that windows returned initially may be shorter if `fast_start` is enabled.

+    rw default_upload = 1: bool @ 0x82

+Whether labelled timeseries for which `set_upload` was never called should be automatically uploaded.

+    rw upload_unlabelled = 1: bool @ 0x83

+Whether automatically created timeseries not bound in role manager should be uploaded.

-    rw discrete_window = 1000: u32 ms @ 0x82
+    rw sensor_watchdog_period: u32 ms @ 0x84

-Window applied to automatically created discrete timeseries.
+If no data is received from any sensor within given period, the device is rebooted.
+Set to `0` to disable (default).
+Updating user-provided timeseries does not reset the watchdog.